fishdeity/iRO-Missing_Features_Additions/README.md

 # Installation Steps #
 1. Download and install a program like **GRF Editor**: https://rathena.org/board/files/file/2766-grf-editor/
-2. Make a copy/backup of your game's **data.grf** in case it's needed in the future!
+2. Make a copy/backup of your iRO's **data.grf** in case it's needed in the future!
-3. Download each of the .grf in the code respository you wish to use.
+3. Download each of the .grf in the code respository you wish to add on.
+4. Close all iRO game clients.
+5. Open **GRF Editor**:
+6. File -> Open -> choose your iRO's data.grf file that you will edit.
+7. Edit -> Merge -> Newer GRF Browse... -> Load... -> Choose any one of the .grf you downloaded from here
+8. Click Merge and wait for it to finish.
+9. Repeat Step 7 for any additional .grfs you wish to add on.
+10. Once finished, File -> Save if necessary.
+11. Open iRO and test it out!
+If there any issues, you can swap back to your backup copy data.grf